adtrak-core/boilerplate/wp-content/plugins/post-to-google-my-business/readme.txt

 6. Auto-post template settings

 == Changelog ==

+= 2.2.33 =
+* Add extra error message for when Product post type is chosen
+* Fix block editor issue for custom post types that don't have custom-fields enabled

+= 2.2.32 =
+* Use wp_get_http_headers instead of get_headers for better compatibility

 = 2.2.31 =
 * Testing on WP 5.6, small fixes for PHP8 compatibility